ghall89/nextjs-template/README.md

 This is a simple template that you can use to start a new Next.js project, with some of my preferred dependencies included.
 It includes all the necessary dependencies and configurations to get started quickly.

-## Features
+## What's Included

-This template includes the following out of the box:
+This template includes the following packages:

-- TypeScript
-- ESLint and Prettier configs
 - TailwindCSS
-  - `prettier-plugin-tailwindcss` included!
 - HeadlessUI
+- Lucide Icons
-- HeroIcons
+- Motion
 - clsx
+- Tanstack Query
+- Dexie
+- Yup

+In addition, ESLint and Prettier are included, with my preferred configuration and plugins for each.

 ## Getting Started